 Abstract:

 The adoption of Agile and Cloud platforms is forcing many organisations to re-think how they provision environments and deploy applications.
 Many organisations are looking to implement a Platform as a Service (Paas) and DevOps strategies as a mechanism to deliver change faster, more efficiently and at a higher quality.
 Key to this is a very high level of deployment automation.
 Come to this session to hear how some of the world's largest companies are addressing this.
+Some of the concepts we will cover in this session: ·Brief history of DevOps: Where it came from and what does it mean?·Culture·DevOps strategies and architecture·Tooling·Benefits An example and demonstration of managing WebSphere middleware environments using key Rational DevOps tools including (using RTC, RAM, RSA and RAF) will be provided.

 Business Process Management